Skip to main content

 Director of Engineering @ Messari

-In today's interconnected software ecosystem, APIs are the lifeblood of modern applications.
+In today's software ecosystem, APIs are the connective tissue of modern applications, especially with the rise of AI.
 The difference between a good API and a great one often determines whether developers love or loathe integrating with your service.
-Companies like Stripe and Plaid have set the gold standard—their APIs are not just functional, they're delightful to use.
+Companies like Stripe and Plaid have set the gold standard as their APIs are not just highly functional, but well documented and easy to use.

 But what separates an enterprise-grade API from a hastily constructed endpoint?
 The little details.